dosipod/SrWiki/My--device--is-not-working.md

 * How about posting a crystal clear close-up photo of your wiring, or better yet, a block diagram.
 * If something doesn't work as a result of an upgrade, did you roll back to ensure it still works?
 * Don't just reboot the device.
 Actually, cycle the power (reference: IT Crowd).
 * You may need to re-flash/clear the device completely especially after a major update.
-Perform a 'Factory reset'.
+* SR WLED had to change from the default 'partition size' because we outgrew the default 1MB.
+As a result, you need to perform a 'Factory reset' after flashing it.

 * If you are referring to code, please provide a link to the version you are referring to.